-- Take the right amount of medication and dose: Taking the correct medication and dose of medication is very important.
+Take the right amount of medication and dose:

+Taking the correct medication and dose of medication is very important.
 Dosages are given to make sure the medication does its job correctly.
 Taking too much or too little of your medication may make you feel worse.

-Do not change the amount of medication you take unless your doctor tells you to. - Side Effects: Medications sometimes have side effects.
+- Side Effects: Medications sometimes have side effects.
 These can vary from person to person.
 Know if the side effects you are experiencing are typical, or if you are having a bad reaction.
-If you are having a reaction call your doctor immediately to see what they want you to do. - Take your medications on time: You can set a timer, leave yourself a written reminder, or ask your support person to remind you.
-You can also use a medication box to help organize your pills for the correct time and day. - What if you forget to take my medication?
+If so, call your doctor immediately. - Take your medications on time: You can set a timer, leave yourself a written reminder, or ask your support person to remind you.
+You can also use a medication box to help organize your pills for the correct time and day. - What if I forget to take my medication?
 If you don't know the answer, contact your doctor to find out. - Sharing Medications: Never share medications with others or take other's medications.
 Not only is this illegal, it can be dangerous for your health. - Storing Your Medications: Every medicine has a proper way that it should be stored.
 Some may need to be refrigerated, and some can be kept in a cabinet.
 Ask your doctor or pharmacist for proper storage instructions. - Keeping a List of Your Medications: In case of an emergency, it is important to have a list including ALL medications and any other medical information that someone needs in case of an emergency.